 Blue & Red Rider

-When two colors were combined in an Ariel piece, they were normally contrasted; never have I seen two colours so harmonizing, melting into one another like this.
-“The Blue & Red Rider” is - in my opinion, taken for all in all - the most attractive Ariel I have ever seen (beware, the photos do not make the piece justice).
-In my opinion, and probably in Gustaf Berqvist's, as well, as he was the one to select it.
+When two colours were combined in an Ariel piece, they were usually in contrast; I have never seen two colours harmonize so beautifully, blending into one another like this.
+“The Blue & Red Rider” is - in my opinion, taken all in all - the most attractive Ariel I have ever seen (beware, the photos do not do the piece justice).
+This is likely also true for Gustaf Berqvist, as he was the one to select it, and I bought it from his grandsonThese photos do not bring out the beauty of the vase.
+I have not seen an Ariel that can compete with this.
 More

 bluereader-2